Global Health Research Programmes - Core Guidance

-Career Development Awards such as NIHR Global Research Professorships will follow the principles outlined in this document, but due to the nature of these awards focussing on individuals, applicants should refer to the specific scheme guidance on research training and development.
+Career Development Awards such as NIHR Global Research Professorships will follow the principles outlined in this document, but due to the nature of these awards focusing on individuals, applicants should refer to the specific scheme guidance on research training and development.

 Call specific guidance is published on the NIHR funding opportunity page.

-Research Expertise/ Structure of Team
+Research Expertise and Structure of Team

-- Collaborators are those who provide specific expertise on particular aspects of the project and would form part of your wider research team.
+- Collaborators are those who provide specific expertise on particular aspects of the project and form part of your wider research team.
 They do not share in the responsibility for the delivery of the project.